 Neat and creepy at the same time eh?

-Keep in mind, you don't need to crush a lot of weight to see results from this exercise!
+Keep in mind, that you don't need to crush a lot of weight to see results from this exercise!
 There are so many variations of the deadlift that there's one right for everyone.

 Deadlifting Is A Full Body Exercise